tatsumioga1/SmoothTube/README.md

 If you want to contribute or collaborate, please contact the project owner first.

+## AI Assistance Disclosure

+Parts of SmoothTube were developed with AI-assisted coding support for debugging, refactoring, documentation, and implementation guidance.
+The project direction, feature decisions, testing, integration, and final code review were handled by the project maintainer.

+AI assistance does not change the project license, ownership, or usage restrictions.

 ## License

 SmoothTube is released as **source-available / all rights reserved**.